 iOS Unsubscribe Detection

-Currently if a device unsubscribes and opens the app, we detect this right away through our SDK.
-However if the device uninstalls the app or unsubscribes and does not open the app, it may take several weeks for Apple to report the device unsubscribe event.
+If a device unsubscribes and opens the app, OneSignal detects this unsubscribe event right away and updates the record through our SDK.
+However if the device uninstalls the app or unsubscribes and does not open the app, it may take several weeks for Apple to report the unsubscribe event.

-If you need to remove older devices, you can delete them using our dashboard or you can use the API Delete Call.
+If you need to remove older devices, you can delete them using our dashboard or API or send Background Notifications to all users once a week.
+Once Apple responds that the token is invalid, we will unsubscribe it automatically.

 Web Push - Failed (Error) generally happens when you change one of the following: